IBM PCjr: Legacy

-Ultimately, the PCjrs failure was attributed to its lack of PC compatibility.
+Ultimately, the PCjr's failure was attributed to its lack of PC compatibility.
 As PC clones became widely available at prices as low as $600, less than the price of the Apple IIc, consumers began purchasing DOS computers for the home in large numbers, and these inexpensive clones succeeded with consumers where the PCjr had failed, by being as fast as, or faster than the IBM PC while still being highly compatible.

 Several upgrades for the PCjr were designed by IBM/Teledyne but never reached store shelves before the PCjr was canceled.
 These included a wireless joystick and various memory and drive upgrades.
 PC Enterprises became the last of the major third-party vendors to supply full service, parts, and add-ons, extending the functional life of the PCjr to about 10 years, often buying out inventory and rights for PCjr support.

-Other manufacturers provided support items for PCjr fans, such as hard drive attachments and specialized sidecars that the user could use to enhance the system.
-The PCjr was able to run other software designed for the PC, such as word processor, database and spreadsheet programs ran well on the PCjr with 128K of memory.
-When fully expanded to over 600K memory, the PCjr would run most IBM PC software.
+Other manufacturers provided support items for PCjr fans, such as hard-drive attachments and specialized sidecars that the user could use to enhance the system.
+The PCjr was able to run other software designed for the PC, such as word processor, database and spreadsheet programs ran well on the PCjr with 128 KB of memory.
+When fully expanded to over 600 KB memory, the PCjr would run most IBM PC software.

 IBM returned to the home market in 1990 with the PS/1.
 Unlike the PCjr, the PS/1 offered full PC compatibility, a low price, and a conventional keyboard.